cbgaindia/budget-basic-next/README.md

 ### Components

-It is a component based project which makes it easier to add, edit or remove features in future.
+It is a component-based project which makes it easier to add, edit or remove features in the future.

 All the components are available at `/components`.

 ### Assets

-Assets used in js files are placed in `/public/assets` folder whereas the one used in css file are placed in `/assets/icons` folder.
+Assets used in js files are placed in the `/public/assets` folder whereas the ones used in css file is placed in `/assets/icons` folder.

 ### Utils

-The project contains a `/utils` folder which container helper functions.
+The project contains a `/utils` folder in which container helper functions.

-- `helpers.js` - contains functions which are used multiple times over different components.
+- `helpers.js` - contains functions that are used multiple times over different components.
 - `use-isomorphic-layout-effect.js` - A React helper hook for scheduling a layout effect with a fallback to a regular effect.

 ```javascript